Vincinator/Bachelor-Praktikum-Server/doc/table_shema/README.md

-# Explaination of Tables in Database
+# Explanation of Tables in Database
 | Table Name | Description |
 |------------|-------------|
 |`planet_osm_line`|contains ALL imported ways and contains all 69 attributes.
 Key is `osm_id`